cksystemsteaching/selfie/README.md

 The above grammar actually says that even a sequence of just `0`s is a decimal number, for example, `00000`.
 We call that a *bug*, just like a bug in software.
 Well, we do not want bugs in our grammar, but leave it up to you to fix, that is, *debug* it as an exercise.
 Hint: you need to define what a non-zero digit is and then use that in the right place.

+> A non-terminal is like a variable, a terminal is like a value

 Here is a bit of terminology and background.
 Each line in EBNF is called a *production* where the left-hand side (LHS) of the production operator `=` is called a *non-terminal* such as `digit`, for example, which is similar to a variable.
 Their counterpart are *terminals* in double quotes such as `"0"`, for example, which are similar to a value.
-Anything between double quotes is meant to be part of the *vocabulary* of the language defined by the grammar while non-terminals can be named anything as long as there is not more than one production rule per non-terminal.
+Anything between double quotes is meant to be part of the *vocabulary* of the language defined by the grammar while non-terminals can be named anything as long as there is not more than one production per non-terminal.

+> A production is similar to an assignment in C\*

 The right-hand side (RHS) of `=` is an EBNF *expression* of non-terminals, terminals, and EBNF operators such as `{ }` and `|`, followed by a dot `.` at the end.
-Syntactically, EBNF productions and expressions are somewhat similar to assignments and arithmetic expressions in C\*, which we point out below, and there is two more EBNF operators that we introduce below along with the exact structure of EBNF expressions, using EBNF, of course.
+Syntactically, EBNF productions and expressions are somewhat similar to assignments and arithmetic expressions in C\*, which we point out below.
+There is also two more EBNF operators that we introduce below along with the exact structure of EBNF expressions, using EBNF, of course.

 So, how about defining what a hexadecimal number is?
 Here is the EBNF for that: